 With recent redevelopment and upgrade of facilities in Bukit Bintang is easily accessible by light rail and other modes of public transport in the city.
-I prefer to stay in Bukit Bintang area because of ease of access to shopping malls, massage parlours, bars and 24-hour cafes.
+I prefer to stay in the Bukit Bintang area because of the ease of access to shopping malls, massage parlours, bars and 24-hour cafes.

-Jalan Alor is has a number of Thai and Malay and Chinese Restaurant specializing in seafood cooked in different styles.
+Jalan Alor the food street in Kuala Lumpur, has a number of Thai and Malay and Chinese Restaurants specializing in seafood cooked in different styles.
 Popular restaurants are Wang Ah Wah Restaurant, San Cheui Yan and Hong Heng.
 I always enjoy grilled chicken wings served at 9 Jalan Alor.
-Try stay chicken beef and chicken on skewers grilled on a massive grill.
-Local dishes are served under 10-15RM.
-Seafood prices vary depending on the weight and price of the day.
-Steamed, grilled and stir-fried seafood dishes are quite popular with most visitors.
-You can enjoy other local delights like tropical fruit juices, ice creams and steamed seafood on sticks.
+Another speciality on this spot includes satay chicken and satay beef on skewers served with delicious peanut sauce.

 Jalan Alor in Day time

-Changkat Walk is located adjacent to Jalan Alor and is the heart of nightlife in Bukit Bintang.
+Changkat Walk is located adjacent to Jalan Alor and is the heart of nightlife in Bukit Bintang Kuala Lumpur.
 A number of popular bars like Whisky Bar, Movida, Opium, The Rabbit Hole, Healy's Mac and Changkat Sports Bar.

-In Changkat Bukit Bintang there are over 30 venues right next to each other and are equally packed with plenty of European Tourist.
+In Changkat Bukit Bintang there are over 30 venues right next to each other and are equally packed with plenty of European tourists.
 You might witness an occasional brawl between intoxicated merry-makers, which can be a source of entertainment for on-lookers.

 Jalan Ramlee goes along Sungei Wang Plaza and has a number of modern restaurants, international food chains and bars.
-This area is more classy is quite packed with tourist almost every day of the week.
+This area is more classy is quite packed with tourists almost every day of the week.
 If you like to enjoy continental food in KL, Jalan Ramlee is the hotspot.
 Walk along this busy street to explore fancy venues like Retro club, Oblique Club and Passion.

 Changkat Walk is crowded with busy massage parlours and foot spas.
-An average of 45-minute foot massage costs around 30RM.
-Some cheap hotels are located on Changkat with air-conditioned rooms under 80RM per night.
+An average 45-minute foot massage costs around RM 30.
+Some cheap hotels are located in Changkat with air-conditioned rooms under RM 80 per night.
 I visit Zen Element Holistic Health Spa is a good establishment with professional staff and a great relaxing atmosphere.

 Massage parlours are a popular attraction in Bukit Bintang.
-With a huge influx of tourist in this part of the town, Bukit Bintang is also notorious for "sex tourism".
+With a huge influx of tourists in this part of the town, Bukit Bintang is also notorious for "sex tourism".
 You can find a number of girls and ladyboys walking the street.
-The massage parlours, however, are popular with families and provide foot massage and all body massage services under 60RM for an hour.
+The massage parlours, however, are popular with families and provide foot massage and all body massage services under RM 60 for an hour.

 Kuala Lumpur has hot and humid weather and a good food massage at the end of the night is sure to give you a great relaxing sleep.

 Pisco Bar is located right next to Mesui Hotel.
 There are a couple of 24 hours of cafes and restaurants located in the same street where you can find Malay food throughout the night.

 Parkroyal Serviced Apartment offers 5-star facilities for families in the heart of Bukit Bintang.
 Enjoy one and two-bedroom serviced apartments with rooftop pool, breakfast, business lounge and kids play area.
-Other places I stayed in the neighbourhood include the Istana Hotel.